hendrixjoseph/hendrixjoseph.github.io/_posts/2021-05-27-2021-brood-x-cicada-emergence.md

 image: /images/cicadas/brood-x-05.jpg
 ---

-2021 is the year for the emergence of the 17-year Brood X cicadas.
+2021 is the year for the emergence of the 17-year [Brood X cicadas}(https://en.wikipedia.org/wiki/Brood_X).
 It was pretty loud, so my wife and I took our two kids to see them an my in-laws (my wife's parents).

 While I was there, I took some pictures, video, and recorded some sound.